-Many high school students all over the United States take the PSAT/NMSQT test.
-Thus, there is immense competition because the students come from different backgrounds with different levels of preparation.
-In this scenario, you need to prepare well so that you achieve more than the average PSAT scores.
+Many high school students all over the United States take the PSAT test.
+There is immense competition faced in it because the students come from different backgrounds with different levels of preparation.
+In this scenario, you need to prepare well so that you achieve more than the average scores.

 - Take a Diagnostic Test

-This is the first step to achieving more than the average PSAT scores.
+This is the first step to achieve high score.
 Taking a diagnostic test enables you to identify how well you are prepared to appear for the test.
-Taking the diagnostic test also helps you to understand your weak areas and strong areas.
-Based on this you can plan your schedule and focus on these areas to increase your scores than the average PSAT scores.
+It also helps you to understand your weak areas and strong areas.
+Based on this you can plan your schedule and focus on these areas to increase your scores higher than the average.

 - Set a Timetable for Yourself

-Setting a timetable is the next important step in preparing for the PSAT.
+Setting a timetable is the next important step.
 Setting a schedule helps you to plan things and focus on different tasks so that you are not doing too many things at a time, which eventually leads to exhaustion and boredom.
 You must schedule your tasks as realistically or practically as possible so that you focus on all tasks equally.
-For example, you will have homework to complete, regular chapters to study as part of the school task, extracurricular activities, and preparation for PSAT, and so on.
+For example, you will have homework to complete, regular chapters to study as part of the school task, extracurricular activities, preparation for PSAT and so on.
 Thus, it becomes imperative to schedule yourself so that no task is left out.

 - Pace Yourself

 It is essential to pace yourself when you prepare for any exam, school tests or standardized tests.
 Cramming should not be considered as an option because it leads to exhaustion and the results are anything but good.
 You will hardly remember anything through cramming.
-Scoring more than the average PSAT scores require systematic preparation so that you cover all the concepts taught in school and yet have time for practicing questions, using strategies to help you solve problems quickly, and so on.
+Scoring high requires systematic preparation so that you cover all the concepts taught in school and yet have time for practicing questions, using strategies to help you solve problems quickly and so on.